tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 domain for a given connection, is perhaps the most sensitive, unencrypted information in TLS 1.3.

-The target domain may also be visible through other channels, such as plaintext client DNS queries or visible server IP addresses.
-However, DoH {{?RFC8484}}
-and DPRIVE {{?RFC7858}} {{?RFC8094}} provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
-Private origins may also be deployed behind a common provider, such as a reverse proxy.
-In such environments, the SNI remains the primary explicit signal used to determine the server's identity.

 This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to such a deployment.
 This protects the SNI and other potentially sensitive fields, such as the ALPN